-Alternate tunings are a great way to explore the guitar.
-Check out these 3 tips to play guitar in any alternate tuning!
+Alternate tunings are a great way to explore the guitar – but they can be frustrating.

-I remember being frustrated with alternate tunings.
+I remember feeling stuck in a rut with every new tuning I tried.
 It was like having to learn the guitar all over again.
 Each tuning had different chord shapes, scale shapes, and unique sounds.

 But then I made a discovery, a breakthrough, a realization: